 How are they Performed?

-An ultrasound scan can take anything from 5-60 minutes, depending on why you are having one done.
-An ultrasound is usually painless but you may experience mild discomfort as the sensor is pressed against you, especially if you are required to have a full bladder or the area is tender, or inserted into your body.
+The scan can take anything from 5-60 minutes, depending on why you are having one done.
+It is usually painless but you may experience mild discomfort as the sensor is pressed against you, especially if you are required to have a full bladder or the area is tender, or inserted into your body.

 A small medical tool called an ultrasound probe, which gives off high-frequency sound waves, is used.
 The sound waves bounce off different parts of the body, which creates echoes that are then picked up and turned into an image that is displayed on a monitor.
 There are different types of ultrasound scans, depending on the part of the body that is being scanned and why.
 The 3 main types are external, internal and endoscopic.

 An external sonogram scan is commonly used to observe your heart or an unborn baby.
 It can also be used to examine organs in the tummy and pelvis, as well as other organs or tissues that can be assessed through the skin, such as joints and muscles.
 The radiographer will put gel on the skin of the area they are going to examine to allow the sensor to slide easily and create clearer images.
 The gel used in this technique is easy to remove from skin and clothing.

 An internal examination allows the doctor to observe the body and organs such as the prostate gland, ovaries and womb in more detail.
 A transvaginal ultrasound means through the vagina.

 A special transducer is gently inserted into the vagina to get a quick look at the uterus, womb, fallopian tubes and ovaries.
 If you are undergoing a transvaginal sonogram, you will be asked to lay on your back and raise your knees to allow your doctor to insert an ultrasound probe in to your vagina or rectum.
 Internal examinations may cause some discomfort but should not take very long and are rarely painful.